February 23, 2016

 A Toroidal Vortex is whirling air or liquid in the shape of a doughnut.
 Vortices are created in nature by many things including dolphins, volcanoes, tornadoes, hurricanes, and whirlpools.
 They can be created around the wings of an airplane, in the wake of a boat, or in a rocket blast.
-Now you can make Toroidal Vortices in your classroom with the Zero Launcher and the Air Zooka.
+Now you can make Toroidal Vortices in your classroom with the Zero Blaster and the Air Zooka.
 Use these products to discuss friction, pressure, the Bernoulli Effect, or the Coanda Effect.

 Activity 1: A Simple Toroidal Vortex